jupyterhub/repo2docker/tests/julia/mvtest/README.rst

 The simplest way to specify dependencies in Julia, a REQUIRE file simply lists the names of packages.
 Each one will be installed but not pre-compiled.
+In this case, we install:

+- No environment.yml
-In this case, we install an empty environment.yml but a REQUIRE file with one dependency.
+- REQUIRE file with one dependency